If you’re on the hunt for an advanced audio equaliser for Ubuntu, you’re definitely going to want to check this app out.

-It is possible to install PulseEffects on Ubuntu 16.04 LTS and above, but there are a few caveats involved.
+It is also possible to install PulseEffects on Ubuntu as a Flatpak app from Flathub,

-The latest version of PulseEffects is not (that I can find) yet packaged for Ubuntu.
-If you want to run the very latest build you will need to download the source code from Github and manually compile it.
+Although the latest version of PulseEffects is not (that I can find) packaged for Ubuntu in the repos you can download the source code from Github and compile it manually.

-An older version of the app is available via an engorged third-party GNOME 3 PPA.
+An older version of the app is available for Ubuntu 16.04 LTS via an engorged third-party GNOME 3 PPA.
 As this personal package archive is chock-full of other apps, themes and libraries I recommend only downloading the PulseEffects package itself directly, rather than adding the PPA to your software sources: